 Midwives College of Utah (MCU) is committed to the vision that every family deserves a midwife.
 The MCU curriculum is firmly grounded in the unique and profound power of the Midwives Model of Care™ as a primary pathway for improving outcomes and eliminating inequities for pregnant persons and their babies during the childbearing year.

-Between 2004 to 2014, out-of-hospital (OOH) birth increased by 72%, and rates of prematurity and low birth weight among OOH deliveries were notably low.
-This incredible news helps to acknowledge the dedicated work of students, midwives, and midwifery education in improving maternal-infant health outcomes and increasing access to home- and birth center-based care.
-However, the increase in OOH birth rates and associated lower risk profiles were driven primarily by white, middle class women (see Figure 1 below).
-Since OOH birth has a lower risk profile than hospital birth and the midwifery model of care is associated with positive outcomes overall, underrepresented families are not receiving the benefits of midwifery care and out-of-hospital birth to the extent of their white counterparts.
-Concurrently, families of color, low-income families, queer-identified families, and other marginalized communities remain at greater risk for maternal-infant morbidity and mortality due to systemic oppression.
-Identified inequities are incongruent with the principles of the Midwives Model of Care™ and MCU’s vision for the future of midwifery in which equity and social justice prevail.
+In 2017, 1 of every 62 births in the US was an out-of-hospital birth (1.61%).
+Home births increased by 77% from 2004–2017, while birth center births more than doubled (MacDorman, Declercq, 2018).
+This incredible news helps to acknowledge the dedicated work of students, midwives, and midwifery education in increasing access to home- and birth center-based care.
+However, the increase in community birth rates and associated lower risk profiles were driven primarily by white, middle-class people (see Figure 1 below).
+Since community birth has a lower risk profile than a hospital birth and the Midwives Model of Care is associated with positive outcomes overall, underrepresented families are not receiving the benefits of midwifery care and community birth to the extent of their white counterparts.
+Concurrently, due to systemic oppression, families of color, low-income families, queer-identified families, and other marginalized communities remain at greater risk for maternal-infant morbidity and mortality.
+Identified inequities are incongruent with the principles of the Midwives Model of Care and the Midwives College of Utah’s vision for the future of midwifery in which equity and social justice prevail.

 Existing barriers to the obtainment of midwifery education occur dynamically at both micro- (individual) and macro- (institutional) levels, and only through removal of identified barriers and the addition of meaningful support systems will the midwifery profession achieve the principles of equity and social justice.
 To this end, MCU is committed to undertaking a holistic approach to diversity initiatives within our educational system and profession at large, working with internal and external stakeholders to identify barriers and implement best practices that serve our underrepresented communities, decrease inequities among marginalized communities, and ensure inclusivity in education as well as midwifery care.

 - Identify and assess the barriers and needs that exist for underrepresented students in entering and successfully moving through the program.

-- Evaluate barriers, identify best practices, and implement proactive approaches to increasing the recruitment and retention of faculty from underrepresented communities through local, national and international organizations.
+- Evaluate barriers, identify best practices, and implement proactive approaches to increasing the recruitment and retention of faculty from underrepresented communities through local, national, and international organizations.

-Please read MCU’s Non-Discrimination Policy.
+For more information, please read MCU’s Non-Discrimination Policy.

 Apply now for MCU’s Briana Blackwelder Equal Access Scholarship Fund.